AdobeDocs/certification.en/help/certifications/aac/aac-dsp-p-business.md

 ---
-title: Adobe Advertising DSP Business Practitioner Professional Certification
+title: DSP Business Practitioner Professional Certification
-description: Learn how to become certified as an Adobe Advertising DSP Business Practitioner professional.
+description: Learn how to become certified as an Adobe [!DNL Advertising DSP] Business Practitioner professional.
 solution: Advertising
 role: Developer
 badge: label="Exam AD0-E502" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for Adobe Advertising DSP Business Practitioner professional
+# Certification journey for [!DNL Advertising DSP] Business Practitioner professional

-Learn how to become a certified Advertising DSP Business Practitioner professional.
+Learn how to become a certified [!DNL Advertising DSP] Business Practitioner professional.

 ## Minimum experience:

 You should have:

-* 6+ months experience with Adobe Advertising
+* 6+ months experience with [!DNL Adobe Advertising]
 * Experience in planning and or measuring key performance indicators in media buying software

 Familiarity with the following tools and technologies: